Brian Boquist: 2023 unexcused absences

 In May 2023, Boquist and two Senate Republicans (Dennis Linthicum and Daniel Bonham) orchestrated rolling walkouts to deprive the Senate of a two-thirds quorum, blocking the body from passing legislation.
 Boquist and other frequent absentees were disqualified from reelection for accumulating 10 unexcused absences during the legislative session.
 The disqualification was automatic under Ballot Measure 113, which passed the year before.
 After a challenge from five Republican Senators the measure was unanimously upheld by the Oregon Supreme Court on February 1, 2024, confirming Boquist's disqualification after the end of his term in January 2025.

 2024 run for State Treasurer

 On March 12, 2024, Boquist announced his candidacy for state treasurer in the 2024 election, running as a Republican.
 He won the Republican primary unopposed.
 Boquist was defeated by fellow Oregon senator Elizabeth Steiner in the general election.

 Personal life

-Boquist and his wife Peggy have six adult children and live near Dallas, Oregon.
-Their son Sethan Charles Sprague committed suicide in 2016 at age 31.
+Boquist and his wife Peggy (née Bainter; born April 29, 1955 in Portland, Oregon) have six adult children and live near Dallas, Oregon.
+They were married November 17th, 1990 in Portland, Oregon.
+Their son Sethan Charles Sprague committed suicide on February 16, 2016 at age 31.
+Their deceased son Sethan and one of their other sons named Samuel A Sprague are both Peggy's from her previous marriage to Karl Rogers Sprague.
 Boquist is a practicing Roman Catholic, and at one point attended mass at the same Salem parish as former Democratic Oregon senate president Peter Courtney.